mikeburg/ranger-playa-ops/INSTALL.md

 ./bin/rangers-log smtpd
 ```

-At this point, monit may send out a few emails saying the services were succesfully connected to.
+At this point, monit may send out a few emails saying the services were successfully connected to.
 This is a good thing(tm).

 ### Warn on Control-1 / Ranger HQ the Clubhouse will be shutdown in 15 mins and transferred locally.